Field Trips at The Leonardo

-Students are expected to participate fully in the activities and be respectful of exhibits and property; Leonardo staff; other students and museum visitors; and themselves.
-Teachers and chaperones are responsible for managing good behavior and discipline as needed.
 In the instance of disruptive behavior the teacher and/or chaperone will be approached to resolve the situation.
 If the behavior persists, the museum staff reserves the right to ask students to leave the museum.

 Please let us know if there are any accommodations for students with any special needs.
 If the group will be bringing a dedicated chaperone as additional support for the student(s) with special needs, they will not be counted as an additional paying chaperone.